God of War III: Reception

-God of War III received "universal acclaim" according to review aggregator Metacritic, Adam Sessler of X-Play said that the game "finishes the trilogy on an exceptionally high note", and it "blends all of its best attributes into a stellar experience."
+God of War III received "universal acclaim" according to review aggregator website Metacritic, Adam Sessler of X-Play said that the game "finishes the trilogy on an exceptionally high note", and it "blends all of its best attributes into a stellar experience."
 IGN's Chris Roper said that God of War III "practically redefines" scale in video games, singling out the size of the Titans as being "larger than entire levels in other games".
 Mike Jackson of Official PlayStation Magazine UK called it the biggest God of War game yet; if it was the series' last game, "God of War III gives PlayStation's toughest hero the send-off he deserves."

 Matt Leone of 1UP said that the gameplay has "variety ...
 You seemingly see, acquire, and participate in something new around every corner".
 According to Leone, each weapon "adds a lot of depth to the combat system."
 Christian Donlan of Eurogamer said that the "combat system, level flow, and pacing of bosses and puzzles remains largely untouched.
 But everything's bigger, grander and more elaborate."
 He praised the weapons' accessibility, saying that it is easy to quickly switch between them.
 According to Tom McShea of GameSpot, the combat and scale "have been pushed further than ever before ... creating an experience so focused and explosively fun that it's hard to put down, and even harder to forget."
 McShea said that regardless of repetition, "the brutality of combat is one of the most satisfying aspects of God of War III."
 Joe Juba of Game Informer called God of War III "visceral" and "brutal", and Kratos "the undisputed king of the genre."
 Jackson, however, said the core gameplay's familiarity "makes it feel less than the very, very best", and according to Roper, two of the three additional weapons are similar to the main blades; they "have unique powers and slightly different moves, but by and large they're more of the same."